tommyz4/icd10_codes/README.md

-# These dumps are a free medical Billing platform , that is currently underdevelopment.
+# These dumps are a for a free medical Billing platform , that is currently underdevelopment.
 A Sql Dump of the new ICD10 2021 codes form the cms.gov website, I may build and api later ICD10 2021 is a free reference for the fast lookup of all current American ICD-10-CM (diagnosis) medical billing codes.